Nii Amasah Namoale

 Nii Amasah Namoale (born 14 July 1958) is a Ghanaian politician who served as member of parliament for Dadekotopon constituency in the Greater Accra region of Ghana from 7 January 2009 to 7 January 2017.
+Namoale was appointed Ghana's ambassabor to Brazil as of October 2025.

 Early life and education

 Namoale was born on 14 July 1958.
 He hails from La-Accra, a town in the Greater Accra Region of Ghana.
 He schooled at Accra High School and Ofori Panin Senior High School.
 He entered the University of Cape Coast, Ghana and obtained his Master of Philosophy degree in agronomy in 2000.

 Career

 Namoale is an Agronomist by profession.
 He has worked as the assistant director in the Ministry of Food & Agriculture.